kannanvijayan-zz/Thoughts/binjs_part1.md

 In a binary format, we might use the 'varuint' representation for integers.
 This is encoded by using 7 bits in each byte to encode the number, with one bit indicating whether more bytes follow.
+An encoding of '126' in varuint format would simply be the byte value `0x7e` (126) in binary.
 Some naive pseudo-assembly to parse this might be:

 ```
   mov r0, 0                 # initialize result r0 to 0